 Leading surrealist Max Ernst is well known for his series of novel collages.
 By taking cut-outs of nineteenth-century engravings and reassembling, Ernst was able to create seamless images of the strange and mysterious.
 Surrealism for Kids on Tour visitors were invited to make their own surreal scenes using similar illustrations, sourced from nineteenth-century catalogues and advertisements and arranged on specially designed templates.

 Decalcomania, used by surrealist artist Oscar Domínguez, is a printing technique that employs freely applied ink or paint.
 In Surrealism for Kids on Tour, children were invited to choose from pre-printed ink blot templates and, using their imaginations, draw what they see.

 Jean Arp | Torn paper collage

 Frustrated with his drawing, artist Jean Arp tore up one of his pictures and tossed it aside.
 Later, the shapes of the torn paper on the floor caught his eye — Arp immediately recognised it to be what he was striving for.
-With the paper provided, everyone can try this innovative method working with the laws of chance.
-Every torn paper collage will be the only one of its kind!
+With the paper provided, everyone could try this innovative method working with the laws of chance.
+Every torn paper collage was the only one of its kind!